Non-abelian Cohen--Lenstra Heuristics in the presence of roots of unity: Introduction

 where $\calF$ is a random invertible matrix that is compatible with the Weil pairing on Jacobian.
 The random matrices in this setting and their relationship with function field case have been vastly studied, for example, see \cite{Katz1999, Achter2006, Achter2008, Garton2015, Adam2015, Lipnowski-Tsimerman, Lipnowski-Sawin-Tsimerman}.

-The random group model constructed in this paper is a non-abelian generalization of \eqref{eq:random-matrix-2} and sets up a framework for the study of the non-abelian Cohen--Lenstra in the roots of unity case.
+The random group model constructed in this paper is a non-abelian generalization of \eqref{eq:random-matrix-2} and sets up a framework for the study of the non-abelian Cohen--Lenstra heuristics in the roots of unity case.
 There are many important questions in this direct that are left to be solved.
 We don’t know how to compute the probability measure defined by $Y_{q,n}$, and whether the limit of the measure as $n \to \infty$ has total mass 1.
 Although, Theorem~\ref{thm:intro-random-group} strongly suggests that our random group model is the right object to study, what we really want is that the moment with respect to the limit measure equals to $1/[H:H^{\Gamma}]$ (that is, to take $\lim_{n\to \infty}$ inside $\EE$).
+The recent work of Sawin and Wood \cite{Sawin-Wood2022-1, Sawin-Wood2022-2} studies, in a very general setting, how one can get the probability measure directly from the moments, without the help of any random group structures; and we expect that their idea can be applied to our moment results and to prove some of the conjectures in Section~\ref{sect:conjectures}.

 Also, the moment result for $Y_{q,n}$ in Theorem~\ref{thm:intro-random-group} cannot be easily generalized to the situation either when $\Gamma\not\simeq \Z/2\Z$, or when studying the distribution of $\Gs(K)$, not just of $\Gs(K)(\ell)$.
 The main reasons of this difficulty are: 1) when $\Gamma\not\simeq \Z/2\Z$, we don't know how to give a canonical definition of a pro-$\ell$ Demu\v{s}kin $\Gamma$-group as in Lemma~\ref{lem:C2-Demu}; and 2) the proof of Theorem~\ref{thm:intro-random-group} vastly uses the filtration of pro-$\ell$ groups given by the lower central series, which does not exists for a general group.

 There is a potential to apply our random group model to obtain some numerical results.
 For example, for fixed $n$ and $q$, we can take the pro-$\calC$ completion of the random group $Y_{q,n}$ for a finite set of $\ell$-groups $\calC$ (for the definition of pro-$\calC$ completion, see \S\ref{ss:statements}).
 Since $\widetilde{\calG}_n^{\calC}$ is always finite, it is possible to list all the automorphisms of $\widetilde{\calG}_n^{\calC}$ satisfying the conditions in the definition of $Y_{q,n}$, and then we could see which quotients of $\calG_n^{\calC}$ can occur as $Y_{q,n}^{\calC}$, and compute the probability that they occur.
 As $n \to \infty$, if the probability measures converge fast, then we may get an approximation of the probability that $\Gs(K)(\ell)^{\calC}\simeq H$ for small $\ell$-groups $H$.